-The Iridaceae family is named specifically after the irises, and refers to the rainbow due to the many colors of irises available.
-This family contains 66 different genera, and approximatly 2244 different species.
-Some of the other famous members of this family include Crocus spp., and Gladioli spp.
+The Iridaceae family is named after the irises and refers to the rainbow due to the many colors of iris flowers.
+This family contains 66 different genera and approximately 2244 different species.
+Some of the other famous members of this family include Crocus spp. and Gladioli spp.

 Some of the constituents in fresh iris root can cause a burning sensation in the mouth and throat along with diarrhea and abdominal burning.
 It's considered an emetic, and mucus membrane irritant in higher doses.
 Use cautiously and only in smaller doses.